10 Best Payment Apps of 2021

-Many of those Gen Zers are using Venmo — but although it may be one of the most popular P2P payment platforms, it isn’t the safest.
-Fortunately, there are more ways to send money now than ever before, so you don’t have to rely on Venmo.
+Many of those Gen Zers are using Venmo — but although it may be one of the most popular P2P payment platforms, it isn’t the only option.
+In fact, there are more ways to send money now than ever before.

 Each of the following payment apps has excellent user experiences and features that help you send money and make payments online.
 Here’s a comparison of their compatibility, pay limits and fees so you can decide which one’s best for you.

 |Apple Pay is compatible with iPhone, iPad, Apple Watch and Mac devices.||You can send or receive up to $10,000 per transaction during a seven-day period.||Apple doesn’t charge any fees when you use Apple Pay.
 However, there’s a 1% fee for Instant Transfer withdrawals, up to $10.|

 2. Cash App: Best for Sending Smaller Payments

 Cash App, powered by Square, allows you to send and receive money via $cashtag, phone number or QR code.

 |You can download Cash App for iOS from App Store or Android from Google Play.||You can send or receive up to $1,000 during any 30-day period.
 However, limit increases are possible for verified accounts.||Cash App doesn’t charge any fees for most payments and transactions, except ATM withdrawals.
 In addition, Instant Deposits are also subject to a 1.5% fee in exchange for instant delivery.|